xat/castnow/README.md

 * `--type <val>` Explicity set the mime-type of the first item in the playlist (e.g. 'video/mp4').

+* `--seek <val>` Seek to the specified time on start using the format hh:mm:ss or mm:ss.

 * `--bypass-srt-encoding` Disable automatic UTF8 encoding of SRT subtitles.

 * `--help` Display help message.